Our Name & History

 A $35 fee will be attached to any returned checks or Automatic Bank Drafts.
 These payments will have to be paid in CASH ONLY.
 (ACH/EFT’s do not cancel member contract and obligation to honor annual membership fees).
 Membership will be suspended until all back payments are paid in full.
 Additional fees may be required to re-activate membership privileges.

-If you carry an active TAG Center Membership and would like the privilege of using the TAG Center during unsupervised hours (24/7) there will be a ONE TIME fee of $20 for a key fob.
-In the event it is lost or stolen you will need to pay $40 to replace it.
-If a monthly account payment is insufficient you will also be required to pay $20 to reinstate your privileges.
+If you carry an active TAG Center Membership and are 18 and older and would like the privilege of using the TAG Center during unsupervised hours (24/7) there will be no additional key fob fees.
+In the event it is lost or stolen you will need to pay $5 to replace it.
+If a monthly account payment is insufficient you will be required to pay $20 to reinstate your privileges.

 Credits and Refunds